texfaq/texfaq.github.io/FAQ-virtualfonts.md

-Virtual fonts provide a means of collecting bits and pieces together to make the glyphs of a font: the bits and pieces may be glyphs from ''other'' fonts, rules and other ''basic'' typesetting commands, and the positioning information that specifies how everything comes together.
+Virtual fonts provide a means of collecting bits and pieces together to make the glyphs of a font: the bits and pieces may be glyphs from "other" fonts, rules and other "basic" typesetting commands, and the positioning information that specifies how everything comes together.